rschristopher/ischristtrue.com/src/ancient-views/index.md

 And explicit in this worldview was universal human rights and dignity (which propagated into the entire world with the success of Christianity).
 This is why Israel was to be a nation of priests, a model for the rest of the world, a model of freeing ourselves from the "gods" who held dominion over us.

-The modern enlightenment worldview attempted to maintain these Judeo+Christian fruits but without God (without Christ).
+The modern enlightenment worldview attempted to maintain these Judeo-Christian fruits but without God (without Christ).
 In our pride we wanted to dispense with God but keep the morality of being created in the image and likeness of God.
-Even today, hard-nosed atheists will often use a Christian ethic to criticize modern Christianity.
+Even today, hard-nosed atheists will use a Christian ethic to criticize modern Christianity.
 Unfortunately, as we follow the nihilistic degradation of truth, we're left with moral relativism and a return of ancient morality.

 To be clear: there is no ancient pre-Jewish sources for universal human rights and dignity.
 There was caste systems, slavery, and oppression from "gods" and their various priests.
 There was genocide, cannibalism, and ritualized child sacrifice.
 We were ruled by principalities and powers.
 Demonic spirits didn't just tempt us, they had real power over our lives and our bodies, even the lives of our children.

 The ancient pre-Christian world did not recognize any implicit value to human life.
-A person's value was was granted by the gods (the principalities that ruled over us), which meant that there can be no inalienable rights, and no intrinsic value to a human life, which is exactly what is resurfacing today.
+A person's value was granted by the gods (the principalities that ruled over us), which meant that there can be no inalienable rights, and no intrinsic value to a human life, which is exactly what is resurfacing today.

-To be clear, what is emerging today as our modern worldview caves into nihilism, is the erosion of human value and human rights, and the emergence of powers and principalities that have dominion over us (where rights become privileges, all at the whims of systems that no one quite understands).
+To be clear, what is emerging today is the erosion of human value and human rights, and the emergence of powers and principalities that have dominion over us (where rights become privileges, all at the whims of systems that no one quite understands).
 We mistakenly believe this is something new, some kind of technological fascism, but it turns out, it is very ancient.